JuanJFarina/juanjfarina.github.io/content/dependency_injection.md

 Dependency Injection is a very simple and easy to implement concept that is very useful and can be used to understand more complex patterns.

-In simple words, it means passing an object (A) to another object (B), so B can make use of A's behaviors.
-The core idea is that a client (B) needs to use a service (A) through an interface (public methods), this is called a dependency, and instead of making B have all of the functionalities, or instantiating A in B's code, simply stating that it expects to receive the dependency allows B to use A, C, D or any service as long as the interface (API, or the expected methods) is the same.
+In simple words, it means `passing an object (A) to another object (B)`, so B can make use of A's behaviors.
+The core idea is that a client (B) needs to use a service (A) through an interface (public methods), this is called a `dependency`, and instead of making B have all of the functionalities, or instantiating A in B's code, simply stating that it expects to receive the dependency allows B to use A, C, D or any service as long as the interface (API, or the expected methods) is the same.

 In the example below, the Sender class instantiates the required Service as needed, but in the revised version we'll inject the dependency in the constructor of the Sender class, so the Sender class will be able to use whatever service is given to send a message to a given user.